Idkwhat77/Lab-1-Greeting-and-Fun-Fact-Exsel/README.md

 - Which fun facts to add, no joke.
 The hardest part was trying to find which fun facts are "fun" enough to be included.
 At the end, I just decided on 10 random ones I found off the internet (credits on the .java file)
 - Figuring out what dialogue fits with each personality, especially Fischl's dialogue.
 I looked through her voicelines and tried to mimic it as best as I can.
 It's not perfect, but it's good enough.
 - Error Handling when the scanner input's data type isn't correct.
 I just asked **ChatGPT** for this since I had no idea on how to implement that...
 - Manually copy pasting ANSI color codes.
-This was fixed by giving each ANSI code a easy to remember variable instead (Thank you Ken for the idea)
+This was fixed by giving each ANSI code a easy to remember variable instead (Thank you @KeaneKen for the idea)